 This $530 Georgia Alice cropped jacket is on the Net-A-Porter site.
 The items shown on this site constitute a significant investment, but the ideas are free.
 A team of professional stylists created the modern and youthful looks.
 My take will always be more mainstream and appropriate for me.

 The cropped black knit jacket from my closet was purchased on sale at the end of the season at Dillard’s.
 It is by Armani Exchange.
 Similar jacket here.
-The dress is here from my shopping site.
-(It is the only dress I own.)
+The dress is from the now-closed shopping site.
 The shoes are several years old by Kenneth Cole Reaction.
 Similar shoes here.
 The bag is also several years old.
 Similar here.

 My blue moto-style jacket is here.
-The leather look leggings are here.
+The leather-look leggings are here.
 Both these items are by Clara Sunwoo from My Fair Lady.
-Take 15% off at My Fair Lady with the code Fall18 until the end of today.
 (Please note that I would never wear leggings with a short top, the look is shown only for this project.)
 The white microfiber tank is here from Chico’s.
 The bag is several years old from T.J.Maxx.
 Similar bag here.
 The shoes are also several years old from Macy’s.
-Similar lower heeled shoes are here.
+Similar lower-heeled shoes are here.

 My navy trench coat is from Everlane here.
 Mustard yellow would never work with my coloring, so I added a Malibu Punch tunic (old) and Montana Moss jeggings here from Chico’s.
 I don’t own any plaid pants, but I pulled the color inspiration from the photo and used a bag with a plaid(ish) pattern.
 The mini Sade bag is from F&W Style here.
 The Rockport heels are here.

 My faux leather moto-style jacket was on sale for around $100 at Stein Mart about ten years ago.
 Similar jacket here.
 I don’t own a checked or plaid asymmetric hem skirt, but I do own a midi-skirt.
 I purchased this skirt at T.J.Maxx more than twelve years ago.
 It is the only skirt I own.
 Similar here.
 I tied an old plaid Halston scarf on the diagonal to relate to the pattern of the original skirt and to make my skirt look less fancy/more modern.
-Similar scarf here.
 The bag is old.
 Similar here.
-The booties are now on my shopping site here.

 My wool jacket is from Everlane here.
 (This is how I wear leggings.)
 The black leggings are from Chico’s here.
 My Vince Camuto over the knee boots are old.
 Similar here.
 The bag is here.
 The belt is old.
 Similar here.